winterstat/winterstat-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I recently successfully defended my dissertation in pursuit of a PhD in Quantitative Psychology at UC Merced.
-My goal is to improve the fit between statistical models and analyses and the research questions that the field of psychology needs answers to.
-My current research focuses on detecting specification issues in structural equation models through Bayesian estimation.
-More broadly speaking, I am interested in models of development, structural equation modeling, and the potential benefits of thoughtful application of Bayesian estimation.
+I am a postdoctoral fellow with the Missouri Prevention Science Institute at the University of Missouri.
+My overarching research goal is to facilitate the thoughtful application of advanced quantitative methods.
+My current research focuses on two decision points in the statistical modeling process: model specification and model evaluation.
+On the specification end of the process, I focus on advancing our understanding of the role of prior distributions in Bayesian analyses.
+On the evaluation end of the process, I examine how we can use alternatives to goodnesss-of-fit testing to better evaluate the validity of our models.
+More broadly speaking, I am interested in models of development, structural equation modeling, and Bayesian estimation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/winter_cv.pdf" "newtab" >}}CV{{< /staticref >}}.